Information paradox and island of covariant black holes in LQG: Radiation entropy of evaporating black hole

 on the static, spherically symmetric background.
 Decomposing $\Phi_{\omega\ell}(t,r,\Omega)=\sum_{\ell m} \psi_{\omega\ell}(r)\,Y_{\ell m}(\Omega)\,e^{i\omega t}/r$ and introducing the tortoise coordinate \eqref{tortoise}, Eq.~\eqref{eq:KG_minimal_massless} reduces to the one–dimensional Schrödinger form

 where the effective potential $V_{\ell}(r)$ is written as

-We show its curve in Fig~\ref{effective potential} for different $\zeta$ when taking $l=0$.
+We show its curve in Fig~\ref{effectivepotential} for different $\zeta$ when taking $l=0$.

 Evidently, as $\zeta$ increases, the overall magnitude of the effective potential also grows, which in turn affects the value of the greybody factor.
-We resort to the low–frequency approximation, namely the regime where $M\omega \ll 1$ or $\omega\ll T_{H}$ \cite{Belfaqih:2025hawking,Harmark:2007jy}.
+We resort to the low–frequency approximation, which means the typical wavelength of the radiation is much larger than the black hole size $r_{h}$, namely $r_{h}\,\omega \ll 1$ \cite{Belfaqih:2025hawking,Harmark:2007jy}.
 In this approximation, the dominant contribution to the greybody factor comes from the $l=0$ mode, and we shall therefore focus primarily on this sector.
 The equation of motion is then simplified as

 To make the equation easier to analyze, one typically partitions the spacetime into three regions. \begin{itemize} \item \textbf{Region I:} The near–horizon region, defined by $r \simeq r_{h}$ and $V(r) \ll \omega^{2}$.